Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Dynamically generated Topological Codes

-This logical subspace can be protected against local errors because its circuit dynamics maps to the higher-dimensional topological bulk under decoherence, which has a finite noise threshold.
-More explicitly, consider a local symmetric quantum channel acting on the charge degrees of freedom, $\mathcal{E}^{t}(\cdot) = \prod_{k=1}^{L} \mathcal{E}^{t}_{k}(\cdot)$.
-Its action maps to the corresponding channel on every bulk link of the gauge wavefunction, $\prod_{\mu} \mathcal{E}_{\mu}\big(\cdot\big)$.
-Because the logical qudit of the surface code is stable against weak decoherence~\cite{Fan_Bao_Altman, Lee_Exact_Diagonalization, Lee_CSS_Codes, Vijay2025_appear}, the corresponding logical spin states likewise retain their encoded information in this regime.
+This logical subspace is protected against local noise upto a finite threshold since the corresponding bulk topological code, subject to the same noise channel, is expected to exhibit a finite noise threshold.
+More explicitly, suppose the symmetric circuit is interspersed with local symmetry-preserving quantum channels acting on the charge degrees of freedom, $\mathcal{E}^{t}(\cdot) = \prod_{k=1}^{L} \mathcal{E}^{t}_{k}(\cdot)$.
+Under the bulk–boundary correspondence, this induces a corresponding channel acting independently on each link of the gauge-theory wavefunction, $\prod_{\mu} \mathcal{E}_{\mu}\big(\cdot\big)$.
+Since the logical qudit of the surface code is stable against sufficiently weak local noise~\cite{Dennis_2002_Error_Threshold,Fan_Bao_Altman, Lee_Exact_Diagonalization, Lee_CSS_Codes, Vijay2025_appear}, the corresponding logical spin states likewise retain their encoded information in this regime.

+We finally note that the distinction between product and scrambled states in their susceptibility to charge measurements can be understood as the coherent counterpart of the distinction between mixed states with and without strong-to-weak spontaneous symmetry breaking (SWSSB)~\cite{Lee2023, StW_U(1), lessa2024strongtoweakspontaneoussymmetrybreaking, sala2024spontaneousstrongsymmetrybreaking, kim2024errorthresholdsykcodes, gu2024spontaneoussymmetrybreakingopen, Sanjay_hydrodynamics, Sanjay_SWSSB}.
+A product state with definite local charges is easily learned by charge measurements, whereas in a scrambled state, the same charge information is highly delocalized and therefore difficult to access.
+Put differently, these states exhibit sharply different responses to a (weakly symmetric) measurement channel~\cite{Lee2023}.
+In our setup, the circuit is initialized in a coherent SWSSB state, namely a pure state in which the charge is highly scrambled and thus enjoys enhanced protection against charge measurements~\footnote{We note that such a pure state, in fact, has a genuine SSB as well}.
+From this perspective, the charge purification transition can be understood as a restoration of strong symmetry.